 When someone lifts the roof from a Kelulut (box-style) bee hive, plunges a straw into the comb and offers you a taste, you very well don’t turn that experience down.
 This is how I found myself eye to eye with some very busy but nonchalant bees.
-I obviously wasn’t the first human they had seen up close and personal, but they were certainly the first Malaysian Stingless Bees that I had ever seen in such proximity.
+I obviously wasn’t the first human they had seen up close and personal, but they were certainly the first Stingless Bees in Malaysia that I had ever seen in such proximity.
 Much less any (hive guarding) honey bees for that matter.
-My visit to Langkawi Black Bee Farm turned out to be much more than I had bargained for and a fascinating glimpse of a Malaysian made product with huge commercial potential.
+My visit to Langkawi Black Bee Farm turned out to be much more than I had bargained for and a fascinating glimpse of a Malaysian made product with huge commercial potential; Malaysian Stingless Bees and their honey.

 With over 500 species of stingless bees buzzing around the world, you’ve probably already unknowingly encountered these fascinating insects.
 In Malaysia alone there are reportedly 30 known species of stingless bees (known in Malay as lebah kelulut).
 Langkawi Black Bee Farm specializes in Trigona bees; the Trigona itama being the largest of the species and the Trigona minima, the smallest.